zenika-open-source/immutadot/docs/MIGRATING_TO_1_0.md

 [`chain()`](https://zenika-open-source.github.io/immutadot/api/immutadot/0.3/seq.html#.chain) has been removed in favor of [`flow()`](https://zenika-open-source.github.io/immutadot/api/immutadot/1.0/core.html#.flow).

 The main reasons behind this are that `chain` had some major drawbacks:
- - Imports all of immutad●t's functions
+ - Imports all of immutadot's functions
  - Difficult to extend
  - Hard to test